Boating Information & Permits

 Two Medicine

-• Inspection station is located on the Two Medicine Road just prior to the park entrance.
+• Inspection station is located in a turnout on the north side of Two Medicine Road, two miles east of the entrance station.

 Federal and State Regulations